eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 ### Order of Operations

-When ESLint is called with the `--fix` or `--fix-dry-run` flag, the style editor is applied to the source code before it is linted.
+When ESLint is called with the `--fix` or `--fix-dry-run` flag, the style editor is applied to the source code after lint fixes are applied and before one final lint without fixes.
 The complete order of operations is as follows:

 1. Preprocess source code using configured processors (if any)
 1. Lint source code